justinmklam/pycascades-2019/conference-notes.md

 - TODO: See how linters can help keep docstrings up to date (ie. when arguments inevitably change)
 - Config pylint using pylintrc file.
 Change config instead of overusing inline ignores!

-**Takeaway**: Linters are good, if they're configured to your workflow.
+**Takeaway:** Linters are good, if they're configured to your workflow.
 They should prevent distraction, not cause it.

-# 09 - Ben Berry: Who to blame for all your problems
+## 09 - Ben Berry: Who to blame for all your problems